 If you’ve ever been on a low-quality indoor cycle machine, you know shaking and jiggling is bound to happen while riding.
 The Schwinn IC4 impresses with its stability and high quality: I felt no movement when getting in and out of the saddle on my various rides.

-The Schwinn IC4’s cushioned seat is typical for a spin bike – it isn’t the most comfortable if you aren’t used to it.
+The Schwinn IC4’s cushioned seat is typical for an exercise bike – it isn’t the most comfortable if you aren’t used to it.
 Luckily, you’re able to easily swap the seat out for a different one if you find it too uncomfortable to use.
 On the plus side, the seat is adjustable both side to side as well as up and down.
 The bike can accommodate riders between 4’6”and 6’6” without issue.

 The pedals have duality – one side has SPD clips for cycling shoes and the other has a caged toe for regular shoes.
 I like this option because not everyone wants to purchase separate cycling shoes.